The workplace is the source of most of our causes of stress.

-Whether you need a little boost of motivation in the morning, some extra confidence before a meeting, or just some gentle reassurance, affirmations can be massively beneficial.
+Whether you need a little boost of motivation in the morning to improve morale, some extra confidence before a meeting, or just some gentle reassurance, affirmations can be massively beneficial.

-In this post, I’m going to go into why affirmations are so affective for work, as well as our overall mindset and mental health, and how to use them.
+In this post, I’m going to go into why affirmations are so affective for work, as well as our overall mindset, and how to use them.

 What are positive affirmations for work?